rammithun754-oss/RNN-vs-LSTM-Sequence-Prediction/README.md

-# 🔄 RNN vs LSTM Long Sequence Prediction
+# 🔄 RNN vs LSTM Long Sequence Prediction using PyTorch

-A Deep Learning project comparing Recurrent Neural Networks (RNNs) and Long Short-Term Memory Networks (LSTMs) for long sequence forecasting.
+A Deep Learning project that compares Recurrent Neural Networks (RNNs) and Long Short-Term Memory Networks (LSTMs) on a long sequence forecasting task.

 The project trains both architectures on sequential numerical data and evaluates their ability to predict future values.